pyx-project/pyx/manual/canvas.rst

    *kwargs* are passed to the :meth:`writeEPSfile` method (not counting the *file* parameter), which is used to generate the input for ghostscript.
 By that you gain access to the :class:`document.page` constructor arguments.

+.. method:: canvas.writeGSfile(filename=None, device=None, **kwargs)

+   This method is similar to pipeGS, but the content is written into the file *filename*.
+If filename is None it is auto-guessed from the script name.
+If filename is "-", the output is written to stdout.
+In both cases, a device needs to be specified to define the format (and the file suffix in case the filename is created from the script name).

+   If device is None, but a filename with suffix is given, PNG files will be written using the png16m device and JPG files using the jpeg device.

+   All other arguments are identical to those of the :meth:`canvas.pipeGS`.

 For more information about the possible arguments of the :class:`document.page` constructor, we refer to Sect. :mod:`document`.